-Alternative 2.
-The commercial AM for this stock is to prohibit harvest, possession, and retention when the quota is projected to be met.
-All purchase and sale is prohibited when the quota is projected to be met.
-Implement Accountability Measures (AMs) for the recreational sector for this stock.
+Preferred Alternative 2.
+The commercial AM for this stock is to prohibit harvest, possession, and retention when the quota is met or projected to be met.
+All purchase and sale is prohibited when the quota is met or projected to be met.
+Implement AMs for the recreational sector for this stock.
 If the recreational sector ACL is exceeded, the Regional Administrator shall publish a notice to reduce the length of the following fishing year by the amount necessary to ensure landings do not exceed the recreational sector ACL for the following fishing year.
 Compare recreational ACL with recreational landings over a range of years.
-For 2011, use only 2011 landings.
-For 2012, use the average landings of 2011 and 2012.
-For 2013 and beyond, use the most recent three-year running average.
+For 2011/12, use only 2011/12 landings.
+For 2012/13, use the average landings of 2011/12 and 2012/13.
+For 2013/14 and beyond, use the most recent three-year (fishing years) running average.
 Sub-Alternative a.
 Reduce the length of the following fishing year by the amount necessary to ensure landings do not exceed the recreational sector ACL for the following fishing year.

-Sub-Alternative b (SAFMC Preferred).
+Preferred Sub-Alternative b.
 Reduce the bag limit to ensure landings do not exceed the recreational sector ACL for the following fishing year.

 Alternative 3.
 Commercial payback of any overage.

-SAFMC Preferred Sub-Alternative 3a.
+Preferred Sub-Alternative 3a.
 Payback regardless of stock status.
+Sub-Alternative 3b.
+Payback only if overfished.

 Alternative 4.
 Recreational payback of any overage from one year to the next.

-SAFMC Preferred Sub-Alternative 4a.
+Preferred Sub-Alternative 4a.
 Payback regardless of stock status.
+Sub-Alternative 4b.
+Payback only if overfished.